 Prince and the Purple Banana – The meaning of Let’s Go Crazy

-“Let’s look for the purple banana till they put us in the truck“, Prince sang in his 1984 song Let’s go Crazy.
 These nonsensical words have generated many discussions about what they mean.
-What is a purple banana and who is putting us in the truck; where are they taking us?
+This short line poses many questions.
+What is a purple banana, who is putting us in the truck and where an why are they taking us?
 Is Prince singing that we are so crazy that we look for a non-existing purple banana and that ‘they’ will transport us to an institution?
 Or perhaps there is a deeper esoteric meaning in this song?
-The video clip does not give us many clues.
+The official music video does not give us many clues as it only shows Prince performing the song and scenes from his movie Purple Rain.

 Let’s Go Crazy